OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ##### Data object

-Each channel group receives a data set with the actual measurement data:
+Each channel group receives a dataset with the actual measurement data:

 | Name | HDF5 Type | Mandatory |
 |--|---|--|